ccano/cc2223/session4/README.md

 admin  css  js
 ```

-Finally, the volumes that we specified in the singularity-compose.yml tell us exactly where nginx and the application need write.
-The present working directory (where the database is written) is bound to the container at /code, and nginx dependencies are bound to locations in /etc/nginx.
-Notice how the local static and images folder are bound to locations in the container where we normally wouldn't have write.
+Finally, the volumes that we specified in the ```singularity-compose.yml``` tell us exactly where nginx and the application need permission to write.
+The present working directory (where the database is written) is bound to the container at ```/code```, and nginx dependencies are bound to locations in ```/etc/nginx```.
+Notice how the local static and images folder are bound to locations in the container where we normally wouldn't have writen.
 ```
     volumes:
       - ./nginx.conf:/etc/nginx/conf.d/default.conf